jeffmcutter/cf_shortcuts/cfssh/doc-tools/HEAD.md

 Also, even if you do have pssh or other tools for running commands on multiple systems, the new cfgrep, cfgrep-collate, cfgrep-request, cftail, and cftail-request are probably worth a look.

+All these tools now make use of pssh (Parallel SSH) if installed to speed up execution by running ssh, scp, etc. sessions in parallel.

 cfssh (SSH to each host in group)

 cfscp (SCP file TO each host in group)